MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Security/Set-ExecutionPolicy.md

 Task 1:
 ```

-The `Set-ExecutionPolicy` uses the **ExecutionPolicy** parameter to specify the **RemoteSigned**
+The `Set-ExecutionPolicy` uses the **ExecutionPolicy** parameter to specify the `RemoteSigned`
 policy.
-The policy is set for the default scope, **LocalMachine**.
+The policy is set for the default scope, `LocalMachine`.

-The `Get-ExecutionPolicy` cmdlet shows that **RemoteSigned** is the effective execution policy for
+The `Get-ExecutionPolicy` cmdlet shows that `RemoteSigned` is the effective execution policy for
 the current PowerShell session.

-The **Start-ActivityTracker.ps1** script is executed from the current directory.
-The script is
+The `Start-ActivityTracker.ps1 script is executed from the current directory.
+The script is blocked
-blocked by **RemoteSigned** because the script isn't digitally signed.
+by `RemoteSigned` because the script isn't digitally signed.

 For this example, the script's code was reviewed and verified as safe to run.
 The `Unblock-File`
 cmdlet uses the **Path** parameter to unblock the script.

 To verify that `Unblock-File` didn't change the execution policy, `Get-ExecutionPolicy` displays the
-effective execution policy, **RemoteSigned**.
+effective execution policy, `RemoteSigned`.

-The script, **Start-ActivityTracker.ps1** is executed from the current directory.
-The script begins
+The script, `Start-ActivityTracker.ps1` is executed from the current directory.
+The script begins to
-to run because it was unblocked by the `Unblock-File` cmdlet.
+run because it was unblocked by the `Unblock-File` cmdlet.

 ## PARAMETERS

 ### -ExecutionPolicy

 Specifies the execution policy.
 If there are no Group Policies and each scope's execution policy is
-set to **Undefined**, then **Restricted** becomes the effective policy for all users.
+set to `Undefined`, then `Restricted` becomes the effective policy for all users.

 The acceptable execution policy values are as follows:

-- **AllSigned**.
-Requires that all scripts and configuration files are signed by a trusted
+- `AllSigned`.
+Requires that all scripts and configuration files are signed by a trusted publisher,
-  publisher, including scripts written on the local computer.
+  including scripts written on the local computer.
-- **Bypass**.
+- `Bypass`.
 Nothing is blocked and there are no warnings or prompts.
-- **Default**.
-Sets the default execution policy. **Restricted** for Windows clients or
+- `Default`.
+Sets the default execution policy. `Restricted` for Windows clients or `RemoteSigned`
-  **RemoteSigned** for Windows servers.
+  for Windows servers.
-- **RemoteSigned**.
+- `RemoteSigned`.
 Requires that all scripts and configuration files downloaded from the Internet
   are signed by a trusted publisher.
 The default execution policy for Windows server computers.
-- **Restricted**.
+- `Restricted`.
 Doesn't load configuration files or run scripts.
 The default execution policy for
   Windows client computers.
-- **Undefined**.
+- `Undefined`.
 No execution policy is set for the scope.
 Removes an assigned execution policy from
   a scope that is not set by a Group Policy.
-If the execution policy in all scopes is **Undefined**,
+If the execution policy in all scopes is `Undefined`,
-  the effective execution policy is **Restricted**.
+  the effective execution policy is `Restricted`.
-- **Unrestricted**.
+- `Unrestricted`.
 Loads all configuration files and runs all scripts.
-If you run an unsigned
+If you run an unsigned script
-  script that was downloaded from the Internet, you are prompted for permission before it runs.
+  that was downloaded from the internet, you're prompted for permission before it runs.

 ```yaml
 Type: Microsoft.PowerShell.ExecutionPolicy